 We intend to promote Reign Sapphires as conflict free, ethically processed and natural.
 We also intend to make video footage and pictures of the process available to consumers via our website www.reignsapphires.com.

-The Company intends to focus primarily on the conflict free, procured from a verified source element well as quality and design.
+We intend to focus primarily on the conflict free, procured from a verified source element well as quality and design.

 Products